 \subsection{A New Public-Key Single-Decryptor Encryption Scheme}

-The first step is to construct a single-decryptor encryption of the suitable form.
-While single-decryptor encryption has been studied in prior works~\cite{GZ20,CLLZ21}, we require indistinguishability from random anti-piracy, see \Cref{subsec:sde}, which has not been considered in prior works.
+The first step is to construct a $\SDE$ scheme of the suitable form.
+While $\SDE$ schemes have been studied in prior works~\cite{GZ20,CLLZ21}, we require a weaker version of security called indistinguishability from random anti-piracy, see \Cref{subsec:sde}, which has not been considered in prior works.